 SOAR welcomes adults and children with Additional Needs and runs an ‘Additional Needs’ session every Tuesday at 5pm to 6pm, even during the holidays.
 This session is quieter and more relaxed to allow adults and children with additional needs to explore the world of trampolining with their carers. .

 We understand that not everyone can always attend this session and that questions may be raised to whether a standard SOAR ‘Open Jump’ Session would be suitable, here is our advice.

 Everyone attending ‘Open Jump’ must watch a safety briefing and be able to follow some simple instructions, for example: no running, one person per trampoline at all times etc. If you are unable to watch the video or follow instructions then attending during our peak sessions is not advisable.

-We would recommend anyone not able to follow instruction or guidance attend the Special Needs Session.
+We would recommend anyone not able to follow instruction or guidance attend the Additional Needs Session.

 SOAR ‘Open Jump’ Sessions can be very busy at the weekends, this is our peak time.
-If noisy and busy situations lead to feelings of anxiety then this may not be the right time to attend, we’d recommend visiting our ‘Special Needs’ session during the week.
+If noisy and busy situations lead to feelings of anxiety then this may not be the right time to attend, we’d recommend visiting our ‘Additional Needs’ session or our Off-Peak 'Open Jump' during the week.